Youssef El-Arabi

-Youssef El-Arabi (يُوسُف الْعَرَبِيّ; born 3 February 1987) is a professional footballer who plays as a striker for Greek Super League club Olympiacos and the Morocco national team.
+Youssef El-Arabi (يُوسُف الْعَرَبِيّ; born 3 February 1987) is a professional footballer who plays as a forward for Ligue 1 club Nantes.

 He began his career with hometown club Caen in Ligue 1, making his debut in 2008.
 After a season in Saudi Arabia with Al Hilal he signed for La Liga club Granada for a club record €5 million in 2012.
 He scored 45 goals in 134 official games before leaving for Al-Duhail in 2016.
-In three years in the Qatar Stars League, he was top scorer twice, and totalled 102 goals in 89 games across all competitions before returning to Europe with Olympiacos.
+In three years in the Qatar Stars League, he was top scorer twice, and totalled 107 goals in 95 games across all competitions before returning to Europe with Olympiacos.

 Born in France, El-Arabi chose to represent Morocco at international level, making his debut in 2010.
 He represented them at three Africa Cup of Nations tournaments.

 Club career

-Caen/Al-Hilal
+Caen and Al-Hilal

 On 20 December 2008, El-Arabi made his debut for Caen, coming on as a substitute in the 76th minute against Lyon in Ligue 1.
 He played 2 more games that season (coming on in both as a substitute), and scored no goals (2008–09).
 The following season (2009–10) saw El-Arabi score 11 goals in 34 games (he came on in 11 of these games as a substitute) for Caen, as well as claiming eight assists, in Ligue 2.
 This season (2010–11) has seen El-Arabi score 17 goals in 38 games for Caen, as well as claiming five assists, in Ligue 1.
 After rejecting bids from Sevilla FC and Genoa C.F.C, he eventually signed for Al-Hilal FC in July 2011 on a four-year contract.